Using Intel Performance Primitives (IPP) with JUCE and CMake

 In most cases, IPP is enough.
 It lets you do a lot with vectors, the same sorts of things that are in JUCE’s own FloatVectorOperations.

-MKL is…. more flexible and broader, however it does have some useful vector operations as well.
+MKL is…. more flexible and broad, although it does have some useful vector operations as well.
 Here’s a listing of what’s available in MKL’s vector math.

 We’ll install both in this blog post, to make life flexible.
 Flexible is good.